 - WP Lightbox 2: https://wordpress.org/plugins/wp-lightbox-2/ – also a responsive lightbox!

 - Thickbox: You can use the thickbox script that comes with WordPress and not have to install anything.
 See demo at: http://jquery.com/demo/thickbox/

 - Jetpack: Jetpack was created the makers of WordPress (Automattic) and not only does it provide an awesome lightbox called “carousel,” it also adds a lot more gallery tiling options (like circles and mosaic patterns).
-Check out the demos here: http://jetpack.me/2012/07/13/jetpack-1-5-with-carousel/ and http://jetpack.me/support/tiled-galleries/
+Documentation and demo: http://jetpack.me/support/carousel/

-- Lightbox Plus: A really robust lightbox plugin – You must check Use For WP Gallery box under Other Lightbox Plus Settings. http://wordpress.org/extend/plugins/lightbox-plus/ Also works with NextGEN Gallery – is being overhauled at the moment so test with your set up.
+- Lightbox Plus ColorBox: A really robust lightbox plugin – You must check Use For WP Gallery box under Other Lightbox Plus Settings. http://wordpress.org/extend/plugins/lightbox-plus/ Also works with NextGEN Gallery – is being overhauled at the moment so test with your set up.

 - Simple Lightbox: Lots of options in the Media Settings of WordPress – http://wordpress.org/extend/plugins/simple-lightbox/

 - Login to your WordPress dashboard and go to Plugins > Add New.

 - In the search field, type the name of the plugin you chose from the above list in step 2.
 There are many plugins with similar names, so if you type the name exactly as the text in bold above, you’re more likely to find the correct plugin.
 Be sure to match the plugin author name as well.
 (If you want to use the Thickbox script that comes with WordPress, you don’t have to install a plugin.)

 - Click Install Now and click the OK button when asked if you want to install the plugin.